 The acting commander of the regime’s Police, Ayyoub Soleimani, said the new plan, called ‘Nazer 2,’ or Observer 2, will go into force on Saturday, August 31, 2019.

 The new plan is designed to put maximum pressure on women, according to the Women’s Committee of the National Council of Resistance of Iran.

-The Iranian regime’s Revolutionary Court in Tehran has sentenced civil activist Saba Kord Afshari to 24 years in prison for protesting the compulsory hijab (veil) and refusing to give a “televised confession.”
+Last week, the Iranian regime’s Revolutionary Court in Tehran sentenced civil activist Saba Kord Afshari to 24 years in prison for protesting the compulsory hijab (veil) and refusing to give a “televised confession.”

 Saba Kord Afshari, in her early twenties, was repeatedly pressured to make video confessions, something that she strongly resisted and refused to do, according to the Women’s Committee of the National Council of Resistance of Iran (NCRI).
 The Intelligence Ministry even arrested her mother, Raheleh Ahmadi, to bring further pressure and force her to force her make false confessions.